gjcooper/VAULT/10_meetings/Psychonomics 2020.md

 multiple cues or are more neutral and discuss the implications for decision-making models.*

-Nice application of SFT to decision making, in this case in probabilitic inference, using an approach that seems quite familiar.
+Nice application of SFT to decision making, in this case in probabilistic inference, using an approach that seems quite familiar.
 Might be nice to reach out to Cara via <zinn.10@wright.edu>